-During the year, the Board at all times met the requirements of the Listing Rules relating to the appointment of at least three independent non-executive Directors with at least one of them possessing appropriate professional qualifications or accounting or related financial management expertise.
+During the year ended 31 December 2022, the Board at all times met the requirements of the Listing Rules relating to the appointment of at least three independent non-executive Directors with at least one of them possessing appropriate professional qualifications or accounting or related financial management expertise.
 The number of independent non-executive Directors has represented at least one-third of the Board.

-Number of meetings attended/eligible to attend in 2020
+Number of meetings attended/eligible to attend in 2022

-During the year, the Board held 4 regular meetings at about quarterly intervals and 1 additional special meeting.
-As regards general meetings, the Company held the annual general meeting on 15 June 2020.
+During the year ended 31 December 2022, the Board held 5 regular meetings at about quarterly intervals.
+As regards general meetings, the Company held the annual general meeting on 16 June 2022.

-Attendance of individual Directors at the Board meetings and general meeting during the year ended 31 December 2020 is as follows:
+Attendance of individual Directors at the Board meetings and general meeting during the year ended 31 December 2022 is as follows: